MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

     are a significant contributor to overall end user poor performance experience.
-For many uses though it would be preferable to split these actions out as asynchronous so that the user can continue with their activity while Microsoft Flow continues to ensure completion of the action.
+For many uses though it would be preferable to split these actions out as asynchronous so that the user can continue with their activity while Power Automate continues to ensure completion of the action.

--   **Using Microsoft Flow, will my data stay within region (that is, the same region as my Dynamics 365 or Common Data Service environment)?**
+-   **Using Power Automate, will my data stay within region (that is, the same region as my Dynamics 365 or Common Data Service environment)?**

-    Yes, Microsoft Flow always uses the same region as Common Data Service.
+    Yes, Power Automate always uses the same region as Common Data Service.

 -   **Do I need to make proxy/firewall changes?**